j4mie/django-spurl/README.md

     {% spurl base="http://example.com" add_query="foo={{ bar }}" %}

-This works fine for variable and filters, but what if we want to use tags *inside* our Spurl tag?
-We can't use `{%` and `%}` inside another set of `{%` / `%}` tokens, because Django's template parser would get very confused.
+This works fine for variable and filters, but what if we want to use other template tags *inside* our Spurl tag?
+We can't nest `{%` and `%}` tokens inside each other, because Django's template parser would get very confused.
 Instead, we have to escape the inner set of tag markers with backslashes:

     {% spurl base="http://example.com" add_query="next={\% url home %\}" %}

-Note that any tags or filters loaded in your template are automatically available in the "inner" templates used to render each variable.
+Note that any tags or filters loaded in your template are automatically available in the nested templates used to render each variable.
 This means we can do:

     {% load url from future %}
     {% spurl base="{\% url 'home' %\}" %}

 Be careful with your quotation marks!
-If you use double-quotes to surround the value of the variable, you have to use single quotes inside it.
+If you use double-quotes to surround the nested template, you have to use single quotes inside it.

-**Warning** - this functionality only exists to serve the most complex of use cases, and is extremely magical (and probably a bad idea).
+**Warning!** This functionality only exists to serve the most complex of use cases, and is extremely magical (and probably a bad idea).
 You may prefer to use:

     {% url "home" as my_url %}
     {% spurl base=my_url %}